IMs, DMs and chat

 At this age your child may be using apps and games that have an inbuilt messaging function which allows them to communicate with other people.
 Many parents and carers may not realise that their child is using this function to communicate with people, maybe even people they don’t know.

-Offenders typically use the messaging or chat function in games and apps to strike up a conversation with a child and then try to encourage them to ‘add’ them to a more secure messaging or image and video sharing app, where they will try to illicit child sexual exploitation material.
+Offenders typically use the messaging or chat function in games and apps to strike up a conversation with a child and then try to encourage them to ‘add’ them to a more secure messaging or image and video sharing app, where they will try to illicit child abuse material.

 Turn off chat functions if not required in apps or games.
 If this isn’t an option, ensure your child knows to keep the conversation about the game or topic and avoid giving out any personal information.